PostHog/posthog.com/contents/blog/new-pricing.md

 In real terms this means:

-1. Someone sending us 10 million events a month would **save $9,060 a year** if they disabled person profiles for all events.
+1. Someone sending us 10 million events per month would **save $9,060 a year** if they disabled person profiles for all events.

-2. They would still **save $4,404 a year** if they enabled person profiles on 50% of their events.
+2. They would still **save $4,404 a year** if they used person profiles on 50% of their events.

 We expect people to use a combination of events with and without person profiles, which you can see visualized below.